wdblair/composite-smt/README.md

 Experiments and results are in ./logs

-Helpful scripts are in ./scripts
+Helpful scripts we used are in ./scripts

+### Paper

+A PDF copy and LaTex copy of the technical report is located in the report director.

 ### Website